 - Add the rest of the dough ingredients except for the dried fruit, butter and cream cheese.
 Start with the smaller amount of bread flour, and only add a little at a time if the dough needs it.
 (See Step 7)

 - Attach the dough hook and mix on low speed until the dough comes together.

 - Increase speed to medium and knead for five minutes.

 - Check the dough.
 If it is very soft and sticky--more like a batter than a dough, add extra flour, an ounce at a time, until the dough pulls cleanly away from the sides of the mixer bowl.
 Some dough may still stick in the bottom of the bowl, and that's just fine.
 You're looking for a soft, slightly sticky dough that stretches nicely when you pull on a piece of it.

 - Once the dough is lovely, with the mixer on low speed, add the butter and the cream cheese, just a bit at a time, until it is well incorporated.
-The finished dough will be fairly sticky, shiny and smooth.
+This should take about 5-7 minutes.
+The finished dough will be somewhat sticky but also shiny and smooth.

 - Mix in the dried fruit so it is evenly dispersed throughout the dough.